We Support Educators

 What’s In A Name

 Service-learning shares many goals of—and is sometimes confused with—other notable educational approaches, including place-based curriculum and experiential learning.
 The essential difference between these other approaches and service-learning is the intentional element of service to the community.
-Many practitioners agree that the “magic” of student investment witnessed
+Veteran practitioners agree that the “magic” of student investment witnessed through service-learning projects is unique in their teaching experience.

 Brain Compatible Learning Experiences